The Dancing Water, the Singing Apple, and the Speaking Bird: Bashkir people

 According to Russian scholarship, the tale type is also "well-known" in the Bashkir tale corpus.
+According to scholars Lev Barag and N. T. Zaripov, some Bashkir tales of type 707, "Wonderful Children", suffer influence from Tsar Saltan (e.g., Sanay-Batyr); some Bashkir variants contain the motif of the fisherman rescuing from water a box with the wonder children, in the vein of Kazakh, Kurdish and Kabardian tales.
+In a Bashkir tale, the wonder children are sent after a kurai; in a Kazakh tale, after a self-playing dombra; in a Tatar tale for a self-playing "plastinku"/record, in the Kabardian tale a garmonica/accordion.

 In a Bashkir tale, Санай-батыр ("Sanai Batyr"), Ulmes-Bey Batyr, an old hunter, falls ill during a hunt.
 His son, Kusun-batyr, journey through the whole "white world" for a cure for his father.
 He comes near a tree where a nest of vipers is attacking a wolf den.
 For three nights, Kusun Batyr kills the serpents with his sword and the wolf, as a token of gratitude, leads the youth to three birch trees, where three maidens are weaving with birch leaves and with a bird claw.
 From these claws three remedies will spring: kumis, spider silk and honey.
 The wolf explains that a mixture of these three substances will heal his ailing father.
 The youth also learns that the three maidens wish to marry Kusun Batyr: the first, daughter of Toygonbeya-batyr, promises to make him the most delicious kumis; the second, daughter of Targynbea-batyr, promises to weave very light outfits of a white colour, and the third, daughter of a wise aksaqal (a village elder), promises to give birth to a son stronger that his father (Sanai Batyr).
 Kusun Batyr gets the remedies, saves his father and marries all three, designing tasks for them: the first wife shall cook, the second shall weave and the third shall bear him the fabled son.
 The first two wives, jealous of the third, conspire with a witch midwife to replace the boy with a dog and abandon him in the woods.
 The boy, Sanai Batyr, is rescued by the wolf who helped his father and grandfather and grows to be a fine youth.
 He goes to the mountains, sees a duck become a maiden and captures her, making her his wife.
 Despondent, Sanai Batyr wishes to travel and see the whole world, and the wolf gives him the ability to become a wasp.
 In wasp form, he travels to his father's lands to listen to a caravan of travellers narrate the wondrous sights they have seen.
 Inspired by the fantastical stories, Sanai Batyr decides to have them in his own yurt.